kiwizencode/udacity-react-redux-project/frontend/README.md

 ## How to run this project

-Firstly, we need to install and then start API server, run the following commands in `api-server` directory:
+Firstly, we need to install and then start backend server, run the following commands in `api-server` directory:

 * `npm install`
 * `npm start`